lauramanzanos23/INSY_674_FinalProject/README.md

 **Executive Summary**
 This project builds a pre-release decision-support system for movie success using TMDB data (2010–2025).
 It engineers leakage-safe features, benchmarks supervised regression models for popularity, and applies semi-supervised learning to improve revenue-tier prediction where labels are scarce.
 The final models (Gradient Boosting with `log1p(popularity)` and tuned Self-Training for revenue tiers) outperform baselines and are exported into a Streamlit UI for practical use.
 The work delivers actionable business value by guiding greenlighting, casting, budgeting, and release-timing decisions while outlining risks and next steps for production monitoring.

+**Conclusion**
+This project demonstrates that **pre-release metadata can meaningfully predict movie outcomes**, even under incomplete revenue labels.
+The supervised popularity model materially improves over baseline error, and the semi-supervised Self‑Training model delivers the strongest macro‑F1 for revenue tiers.
+These results provide **actionable, interpretable signals** that can support greenlighting, casting, and release‑strategy decisions, while acknowledging the need for continued monitoring, temporal robustness, and drift control in production.

+Business Insight
+- Release timing, budget-related proxies, and talent popularity are consistently strong predictors.
+- Results provide interpretable signals for greenlighting, marketing, and release strategy decisions.

+Business Value Relevance
+- **Greenlighting:** rank projects by expected popularity and revenue tier to prioritize investment.
+- **Budget planning:** use sensitivity on budget-related proxies and timing to shape ROI-focused scenarios.
+- **Casting strategy:** quantify talent effects using cast/director popularity signals.
+- **Marketing and release timing:** identify seasons and release windows that correlate with stronger outcomes.

+Next Steps
+- Improve temporal robustness.
+- Incorporate more pre-release variables such as marketing intensity, distribution scope, and social signals.
+- Add temporal CV as required model-selection criterion.
+- Add uncertainty intervals and drift monitoring in production.

+**Lessons Learned**
+- Semi-supervised learning adds value when labels are scarce.
+- Feature engineering matters more than model complexity alone.
+- AI is a tool, not a replacement for reasoning.